-- 1. Read GENERAL RULES. - 2.
+- 1. Read GENERAL RULES.
+4-H Beef Show starts at 9:00 a.m., Ag Hall, Saturday of fair. - 2.
 Must be enrolled in Beef Project to exhibit. - 3.
-9:00 p.m. to 9:00 a.m.
-Mandatory Tie Out for all cattle stalled in the Beef Barn. - 4.
+All market animals need to be on the grounds by 10:00 a.m. and will be weighed between 10:00 a.m. and 10:30 a.m. on Thursday.
+No class changes after final weighing will be allowed.
+Beef superintendents will classify breed of animals at weigh-in time and their decision is final. - 4.
 If an even-numbered year, all exhibitors must have current Youth for the Quality Care of Animals certification (YQCA).
 If an odd-numbered year, all 8-year-olds and new livestock exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA). - 5.
 No animal can be shown that has horns or scurs longer than an inch. - 6.
-The beef show is a no fit show.
-No fit is defined as using no adhesive, glue, paint, or powdered products. - 7.
-All market animals weighing less than 1,000 lbs. will not compete for champion market animal. - 8.
+All market animals weighing less than 1,000 lbs. will not compete for champion market animal. - 7.
 Registration or transfer papers must be in youth's name by June 15, this year.
-No farm name or adult name may be on registration or transfer papers. - 9.
-Market beef classes will be divided by weight in accordance with the best interest of the show.
+No farm name or adult name may be on registration or transfer papers. - 8.
+Market beef classes will be divided by weight in accordance with the best interest of the show. - 9.
+Must have 3 head to make a class.
+Otherwise, they will put in the Crossbred class.
+Market classes below may change based on breeds identified at fair weigh-in. - 10.
+Only first and second blue winners (if applicable) in each class are eligible to compete for breed Champion and Reserve Champion.
+Only the Champions and Reserve Champions are eligible to compete for Grand and Reserve Grand.
+Only those animals receiving a blue or purple will receive a trophy.
+4-H/ FFA members must fit animals themselves.
+Adults may provide guidance and supervision, other 4-H or FFA from Saline County members may assist. - 11.
+All fitting chutes will be kept outside unless approved by fair board.
+Exhibitors are encouraged to clip at home due to limited space. - 12.
+No exhibitor panels will be allowed in Ag Hall.